oracle-livelabs/security/database/baseline/data-safe/data-safe.md

 In this lab, let's see how to register the dabase with a private endpoint

-1. **From your NoVNC Remote Desktop**, open a web browser window to your OCI console and login with your OCI account
+1. Open a web browser window to your OCI console and login with your OCI account

 2. On the Burger menu, click on **Oracle Database**, then on "**Data Safe - Database Security**"